The clinic is expanding the lobby space for you and your pet. In the next couple of months you might see the renovation in transition.

 Optional Sunday Express Registration Form – Print, fill out, and bring with you: Click here.

-When the time and date is most convenient for you, walk-in (we don’t book non-spay/neuter) appointments.
+When the time and date is most convenient for you, walk-in for an annual heartworm test or 1 or 3 year update on vaccinations.
 Bring a book or a chatty friend M-F 10am-2:00pm (arrive before 1:30)!
-See you soon.
-Schedule your pet’s next annual visit on your calendar and give our staff your email.

-*Note: If your pet becomes injured or sick in the future, immediately visit your nearby full-service clinic for diagnosis and treatment.
+*Note: Keep a copy of your pet’s visit in your household pet file.
+If your cat or dog becomes injured or ill in the future, immediately visit your nearby primary care veterinary clinic for diagnosis and treatment.

 • May 21st (3rd Sunday to avoid Mother’s Day conflict)